efren-palacios/bluesky-bookmarks/README.md

 - If bookmarks aren't appearing, check the console for any error messages.
 - Ensure that the extension has the necessary permissions to access Bluesky pages.
 - If changes aren't reflected, try hard refreshing the page or reloading the extension.
+- Make sure you have enabled embedding for your posts to use the bookmarking feature.

 ## Contributing